acmsigsoft/EmpiricalStandards/docs/Replication.md

   - [ ] the artifacts of the original study
   - [ ] the context variables of the original study that might have affected the design of the study or interpretation of the results
   - [ ] the major findings of the original study
-- [ ] describes the level of interaction with the authors of the original study if the original researchers are not involved in the replication
+- [ ]	EITHER: describes overlap or interactions with the original study author(s)
+	    OR: confirms that the original study author(s) were not involved in the replication
-- [ ] describes and motivates the changes to the original study (design, participants, artifacts, procedures, data collected, and/or analysis techniques)
+- [ ] describes and justifies any differences from the original study (design, participants, artifacts, procedures, data collection, or analysis)

 <results>

 - [ ] compares the results of the replication to the results of the original study
-- [ ] differentiates between results that are (i) consistent and (ii) inconsistent with the original study
+- [ ] clearly differentiates between results that are consistent and inconsistent with the original study
-- [ ] if the replication is not the only replication of the original study, i.e., it is a part of a *family of replications*, the results are placed into the context of the entire family of studies and conclusions are drawn based on knowledge gained by analyzing the results of all studies

 <discussion>